biojava/biojava.github.io/_wikis/BioJava:Tutorial:Installing_and_using_BioSQL.md

 -----------------

 The PostgreSQL server must be running to complete the BioSQL installation.
-You can check that it is with:-
+You can check that it is with:

     $ /etc/rc.d/postgresql status

-and doing:-
+and doing:

     $ /etc/rc.d/postgresql start